Apple Beet Slaw

 Notes

 This makes enough for 6-8 side salads.
-If you don’t need much, consider halving the recipe since it’s best served fresh or within 24 hours.
+If you don’t need much, consider halving the recipe since it’s best served fresh or within 24 hours, though it will store for up to 3 days in the fridge.
+Not suitable for freezing.

 Nutrition

-UPDATE NOTE: This recipe was originally published on February 2, 2015.
-It was updated on May 13, 2020 with new photos and text.
+This recipe was originally published on February 2, 2015.